payalpatra/Javascript-DSA/Algorithms/Sorting Algorithms/Readme.md

 ## Selection Sort

-It is a searching algorithm that sorts an array by repeatedly finding the minimum element (considering ascending order) from unsorted part and putting it at the beginning.
+It is a sorting algorithm that sorts an array by repeatedly finding the minimum element (considering ascending order) from unsorted part and putting it at the beginning.
 The algorithm maintains two subarrays in a given array.

 ### Applications